webix-hub/docs/data/datatable/subviews.md

 {{sample 60_pro/01_datatable/07_sub/05_sub_grid_data.html}}

-###Loading data from a script
+###Loading data from an external source

-To load data from an external source, use the api/link/ui.proto_load.md method that takes the path to the necessary file or script and will be called on a subrow's creation as well.
+To load data from an external source, use the api/link/ui.proto_load.md method that takes the path to the necessary file or script that will return data for a subgrid.

 ~~~js
 {